odoo/documentation/content/applications/finance/fiscal_localizations/peru.rst

 the message.

 .. image:: peru/peru-credits-IAP.png
-   :align: center
-   :alt: Buying credits in the IAP
+   :alt: Buying credits in the IAP.

 In the IAP service includes packages with different pricing based on the number of credits.
 The price list in the IAP is always displayed in EUR.